 Once back inside the town walls we were in a broad piazza in front of the church of Santa Margherita, the town’s patron saint.
 Built in the 1800′s, the church has a Romanesque facade that dominates the piazza.
 Inside you will find the body of Santa Margherita in a class coffin. and a high ceiling supported by striped marble columns, inspired by the different coloured stripes used in many of the great medieval cathedrals of central Italy (Siena and Orvieto spring to mind).
 The ceiling is decorated with stars on a blue background, you will find find this type of decoration on the ceiling of the upper Basilica in Assisi and many other medieval churches.

 A quick stroll up to the Medici fortress took us to the highest point on the walk and more views to Lake Trasimeno, the Val di Chiana and beyond.
 The Medici Fortress is sited on the same spot as the Etruscan acropolis, clearly its elevated position is the perfect spot to defend.
 Soon, we were descending through Cortona’s steep medieval streets, there were photo opportunities at every corner.
 Via Berretini, named after Pietro Berretini, who was also known as Pietro da Cortona, the architect, heads straight down the hillside towards the centre of Cortona.

-at the bottom of via Berrtini is the church of San Francesco, this was the first Franciscan church to be built outside of Assisi.
+At the bottom of via Berretini is the church of San Francesco, this was the first Franciscan church to be built outside of Assisi.
 Most Franciscan churches in Italy are quite large and barn shaped to accommodate the huge congregations that the movement attracted.
 Soon, we were back in the Piazza della Repubblica and ready to head for home.